TERMS AND CONDITIONS

 10.1.2 Delays caused by situations outside the Company’s control (for example bad weather, airport closures, security delays and airport personnel strikes) that inconvenience passengers who miss onward flight connections, meetings or have to stay overnight in hotels will not be the responsibility of FlyMontserrat.
 It is advised that passengers take out insurance to help compensate them in this eventuality.

-If the delay has been caused by events within the Company’s control we will refund that portion of the flight booking that has not been flown.
+If the delay has been caused by events within the Company’s control, and are more than 5 hours, we will refund that portion of the flight booking that has not been flown.

-10.1.3 If the passenger or customer cancels a charter flight the following cancellation terms will apply:
+10.1.3 If the passenger or customer cancels a charter flight the following cancellation terms will apply (unless specified on your contract):

 Penalties for CHANGES made in Private Charters: